 Use super-sized images

-And then look how The Verge uses them, too:
+And then look at how The Verge uses them:

 It’s a really great way to combine lots of text with great images.
-And this is also one of the reasons that Google updated Google+ to host super-sized photos.
+This is also one of the reasons that Google updated Google+ to host super-sized photos.

 Optimize for the RSS feed